-A deficiency in vitamin B-1, or thiamine, can lead to tissue swelling.
-Other symptoms of thiamine deficiency include weakness, rapid heart rate, lack of appetite, fatigue and burning feet.
-Ensure you get enough of this B vitamin essential to the growth and function of cells by eating plenty of fortified grains, sunflower seeds, lettuce, mushrooms and beans.
+Ensure you get enough of this B vitamin essential to the growth and functioning of cells by eating plenty of fortified grains, sunflower seeds, lettuce, mushrooms and beans.

 Consuming less than 10 milligrams per day for many weeks can lead to severe deficiency and scurvy, but this is extremely rare in modern times.
 Swelling as a result of vitamin C deficiency is often most apparent in the gums.